pstat197/vignette-XGBoost/README.md

 ### Abstract

 This vignette demonstrates how to use the `xgboost` library in Python to build a multi-class classifier on the classic iris dataset.
 The goal is to predict the species of a flower from four numeric features (sepal length, sepal width, petal length, and petal width).
 We show how to load the data, split it into training and test sets with `scikit-learn`, fit an `XGBClassifier`, and evaluate performance using classification accuracy.
-The accompanying notebook includes a short summary of what the model does and presents the main results in a way that another PSTAT197 student can easily follow and adapt to their own data.
+The accompanying notebook includes a summary of what the model does and presents the main results in a way that another PSTAT197 student can easily follow and adapt to their own data.

 ## Repository Contents

 - `data/`
-  - contains the example dataset used in the vignette (iris data in CSV form).
+  - `Iris.csv`: contains the example dataset used in the vignette (iris data in CSV form).
+  - `Iris_processed.csv`: contains the example dataset and predicted class labels.

 - `scripts/`
   - `drafts/vignette-script.py`: Python script that loads the dataset, trains the XGBoost classifier, makes predictions, and reports accuracy.
 This script mirrors the main steps in the notebook, with line-by-line comments for reproducibility.

 - `vignette.ipynb`
   - main vignette notebook that combines narrative text, code cells, and output.
 It explains what the model does, walks through the analysis, and shows the final results.

 ## References